danwrisar/KMSIMG_NHS_EmissionsRecipeBook/220927_cookbook.md

 Where:
 * ModCon = Value of modelled annual energy use (kWh/m<sup>2</sup>) from the relevant Display Energy Certificate.
 * A = Value of total useful floor area (m<sup>2</sup>) from the relevant Display Energy Certificate.
 * Fac = Carbon factor assigned to the fuel by the relevant BEIS carbon factor database publication.

 **Standard calculation**

+*Equation 1.2* The SC approach for natural gas consumption.

 $$
 \frac{\text{EstMonCon} \times \text{Fac}}